guhjy/jamm/README.md

 # State of the art

-* It does the path model
+* It makes the path model
 * It shows interactions in the path models
 * It makes checks for coherence of the model
 * It makes suggestions toward more coherent models
 * Automatically guesses which mediation model is more likely to be needed
 * Custom models from UI
 * It estimates the model coefficients
+* Simple mediational effects (estimated at different levels of moderators)

 # Not implemented

-* Simple mediational effects (estimated at different levels of moderators)
 * Interactions among moderators of moderators (not really high priority)
 * Rigorous checks for wired and complex models